 - Working knowledge of local early childhood development/support resources

-- Ability to work as part of an effective team various groups offered at the Phil Bouvier Family Centre and/or our partners
+- Ability to work as part of an effective team with various groups offered at the Phil Bouvier Family Centre and/or our partners

-- Good organization and time/general management skills
+- Good organization, time, and general management skills

 - Knowledge of group process and facilitation techniques